Understanding Your Care Options: Palliative Care vs. Hospice Care

 • While still getting treatment to fight the disease

-• Alongside curative care from your regular doctors
+• Alongside regular care from your doctors

 • For months or years, as your condition changes